epsi-rns/epsi-rns.github.io/_posts/system/2019/2019-04-02-ghostbsd-ports.markdown

 > Goal: One Example Case of Ports: ncmpcpp

-After examing a few packages as en example, from irssi, ncurse, ncdu, etc.
+I examined a few packages to be a candidate for an example case, from irssi, ncurse, ncdu, etc.
-I decided that ncmpcpp is suitable for this example.
+After a while, I decided that ncmpcpp is suitable for this example.

 * ncmpcpp: It has many dependency, so I can do recursive config.